Self-Injury and Cutting

 This behavior is not a new trend but it was practiced in the Old Testament times by the worshipers of Baal and other heathen deities (1 Kings 18:28).
 This custom is confirmed also in the north Canaanite texts from Ras Shamra, the ancient Ugarit, where even the highest god, ’El, slashed himself as a symbol of grief and sadness.

 The prophet Jeremiah talked about the cutting of skin in relation with the pagan ceremonial rites for the dead or at a time of a public calamity (ch.
 16:6).
 Even today heathen people follow these practices such as certain New Guinea tribesmen that cut off finger joints when a family member dies.

 These acts are occult customs that were clearly forbidden by God.
-For He clearly commanded “You shall not make any cuttings in your flesh for the dead, nor tattoo any marks on you: I am the LORD” (Lev.
-19:28); and He added, “You are the children of the LORD your God; you shall not cut yourselves nor shave the front of your head for the dead” (Deut.
-14:1).
+For He clearly commanded “You shall not make any cuttings in your flesh for the dead, nor tattoo any marks on you: I am the LORD” (Leviticus 19:28); and He added, “You are the children of the LORD your God; you shall not cut yourselves nor shave the front of your head for the dead” (Deuteronomy 14:1).